 We propose FactSelfCheck, a black-box method for fact-level hallucination detection, meaning it does not require access to the model's internal parameters.
-This design choice makes our approach universally applicable across any LLM, including closed models, like GPT \cite{openai2024gpt4ocard}.
-Following a sampling-based detection paradigm, introduced by \citealp{manakul-etal-2023-selfcheckgpt}, our method utilizes multiple response generations and analyzes the factual consistency of extracted facts across these samples.
-This paradigm is based on the phenomenon that factual information remains largely consistent across different generations, while hallucinated content tends to vary or contradict itself between samples \cite{manakul-etal-2023-selfcheckgpt, DBLP:conf/iclr/0002WSLCNCZ23_self_consistency}.
+This design choice makes our approach universally applicable across any LLM, including closed models, like GPT \citep{openai2024gpt4ocard}.
+Following a sampling-based detection paradigm, introduced by \citet{manakul-etal-2023-selfcheckgpt}, our method utilizes multiple response generations and analyzes the factual consistency of extracted facts across these samples.
+This paradigm is based on the phenomenon that factual information remains largely consistent across different generations, while hallucinated content tends to vary or contradict itself between samples \citep{manakul-etal-2023-selfcheckgpt, DBLP:conf/iclr/0002WSLCNCZ23_self_consistency}.
 This way, we can effectively identify hallucinated facts without relying on external resources (zero-resource) or access to the model's internal parameters (black-box).
-Moreover, our method is non-parametric, as it does not require any training, making it easy to implement in any domain without the need for training data.
-The FactSelfCheck pipeline consists of three main steps: knowledge graph extraction, which extracts sets of facts from the initial response and samples; fact-level hallucination scoring; and calculating sentence-level and passage-level scores by aggregating fact-level scores.
+Our zero-resource, non-parametric approach requires no external knowledge bases or training data, making it broadly applicable across domains.
+The FactSelfCheck pipeline consists of three main steps: knowledge graph extraction, which extracts sets of facts from the initial response and samples; fact-level hallucination scoring; and calculating sentence-level scores by aggregating fact-level scores.

-We evaluated our method using the WikiBio GPT-3 Hallucination Dataset \cite{manakul-etal-2023-selfcheckgpt}, aggregating fact-level scores into sentence-level and passage-level scores.
-Our approach achieves performance comparable to leading sampling-based methods while providing more detailed information about hallucinations.
-Additionally, we demonstrate that our fact-level approach significantly improves hallucination correction.
-Compared to a baseline, providing incorrect facts to the correction method leads to a $35\%$ increase in factual content, while passing incorrect sentences leads to an $8\%$ increase.
+We evaluated our method using the WikiBio GPT-3 Hallucination Dataset \citep{manakul-etal-2023-selfcheckgpt} and the FavaMultiSamples dataset.
+WikiBio was the only existing dataset for evaluating sampling-based hallucination detection methods.
+To address this significant gap, we developed FavaMultiSamples, providing an additional evaluation benchmark.
+We performed both sentence-level and fact-level evaluation, with sentence-level scores aggregated from fact-level scores.
+Our approach achieves performance comparable to leading sampling-based methods at the sentence level while providing more detailed information about hallucinations.
+We also demonstrate effective fact-level hallucination detection and show that our fact-level approach significantly improves hallucination correction.
+Compared to a baseline, providing incorrect facts to the correction method leads to a $35.5\%$ increase in factual content, while passing incorrect sentences leads to an $10.6\%$ increase.